wp-plugins/bepro-listings/readme.txt

 Many of what we give away for free, others with charge you for e.g. clusterd google maps and csv import.
 Look closely at our feature set and you see that we allow you to build a complete product with the free base plugin.
 When interested in enhancing these features, we provide meaningful opportunities to do so.

 == Changelog ==
+= 2.1.55 (October 16th, 2014) =

+* Cubepoints support removed.
+* Integrated with BePro Cart to supply all payment features going forward.
+* Listing expiration feature added.
+* Changed "Posted Date" to "Notices" on the user's Profile, for listings they submitted.
+* Added "Notices" to the table in the admin, which shows all recorded listings.

 = 2.1.54 (October 11th, 2014) =

 * Increased Origami integration for Search Filter Widget and Search Filter Shortcode